Criminal Record Checks

 Health and Safety

 All players shall purchase and use their own personal water bottle.
+Water bottle are not to be shared.

 No players shall be on the ice without complete and approved equipment for any on ice function.
 All equipment must be CSA approved.